MicrosoftDocs/azure-docs/articles/governance/management-groups/manage.md

 ## Move management groups in the hierarchy

-When you move a parent management group, all the child resources that include management groups, subscriptions, resource groups, and resources move with the parent.
+When you move a parent management group, the hierarchy under that group moves with it.

 ### Move management groups in the portal